Cultivate sports talent with St Mary’s innovative sports performance analysis degree

 Gain extra qualifications while you study

-On our Sports Performance Analysis and Talent Identification degree, you can apply for Level 1 and Level 2 International Society of Performance Analysis of Sport (ISPAS) accreditation.
+On our sports performance analysis BSc, you can apply for Level 1 and Level 2 International Society of Performance Analysis of Sport (ISPAS) accreditation.

 You'll also have extensive opportunities to complete industry-specific qualifications throughout the degree.